-Core Space and Equipment: Description of the space that will be made available in the applicant institution for the proposed SRL core facility, a high-level overview of the planned renovations/facilities improvements and an account of major equipment (to be acquired with CIRM funding and already existing) that will be housed in and utilized by the core, with justification.
+Core Space and Equipment: Description of the space that will be made available in the applicant institution for the proposed SRL core facility (no renovation/facilities improvement funds are available for E/E-SRLs), and an account of major equipment (to be acquired with CIRM funding and already existing) that will be housed in and utilized by the core, with justification.

-Operations and Team: Description of (1) plans for development, oversight, management, and maintenance of SRL services and equipment, (2) SRL access plan, maximizing access to stem cell-based modeling in geographic areas of California where access to models is limited, and ensuring education of diverse, underserved student populations in stem cell and gene therapy research (3) organization and qualifications of the team that will be responsible for executing the

-CALIFORNIAY TEM CELL AGENCY proposed SRL project, and (4) institutional track record in operating core services and/or hands-on educational programs.
+Operations and Team: Description of (1) plans for development, oversight, management, and maintenance of SRL services and equipment, (2) SRL access plan, including attracting researchers not currently using stem cell-based models into the field, (3) organization and qualifications of the team that will be responsible for executing the proposed SRL project, and (4) institutional track record in operating core services.

-Gantt-Like Project Timeline: Timeline for all proposed activities, within the 3-phase framework (phases A, B, C) for an E-SRL.
+Gantt-Like Project Timeline: Timeline for all proposed activities, within the 3-phase framework (phases A, B, C) for an E/E-SRL.

-Sustainability Plan: Description of plans for supporting half of operational costs during the last 18 months of the E-SRL award, and for ensuring long-term sustainability beyond the immediate project period of any proposed operational, researcher training, and educational programs that will be developed and implemented as part of this funding opportunity.
+Sustainability Plan: Description of plans for supporting half of operational costs during the last 2 years of the SRL award, and for ensuring long-term sustainability beyond the immediate project period of any proposed operational programs, researcher training, and Stem Cell Techniques Course if offered, that will be developed and implemented as part of this funding opportunity.

-Institutional Commitment and Matching Funds (if applicable): Description of institutional commitment from applicant institution leadership to hosting the proposed SRL and any additional support, if applicable.
-Documentation upload includes institutional support letter and documentation demonstrating the commitment of additional support, if any, from other sources.
+Institutional Commitment and Co-Funding: Description of institutional commitment from applicant institution leadership to hosting the proposed SRL, required co-funding for at least 20% of the total "Allowable Operational Project Costs", and any additional support, if applicable.
+Documentation upload includes institutional support letter, documentation demonstrating the commitment of funds to cover the required co-funding amount, and documentation demonstrating the commitment of additional support, if any, from other sources.